eventh/kpro9/CSjark/docs/user/config.rst

 ``arguments``               ``-A``          List of additional arguments    Any additional C preprocessor arguments
 =========================   ==============  =============================   ==========================

-These options can be specifies also separately for each individual input C header file.
+The last 5 options can be also specified separately for each individual input C header file.
 This can be achieved by adding sequence ``files`` with mandatory attribute ``name``.

 Below you can see an example of such ``Options`` section: ::